ipld/edelweiss/design/type-system.md

 This enables us to work with an equivalent and simpler definition of the type relation:

-	"type1 is readable as type2" if and only if "values encoded in the IPLD data model of type1 can be decoded as values in the IPLD data model of type2".
+	(X) "type1 is readable as type2" if and only if "values encoded in the IPLD data model of type1 can be decoded as values in the IPLD data model of type2".

 We use the shorthand "type1 > type2" to denote "type1 is readable as type2".
 This notation is justified by the intuition that type1 must have more information than type2, if a value of type1 is to be used in places where a value of type2 is expected.

+We use the shorthand "type1 = type2" to denote that both "type1 > type2" and "type1 < type2" hold.

+Definition (X) sets the tone for the remainder of this document.
+Specifically, it makes type relations the primary focus of design discussions.
+Whereas, any choice of type representations is acceptable, as long as is does not violate (X).

+The rest of this document focuses on justifying our choices of type relations (where the justification criteria is singularly aimed at facilitating evolution of protocol definitions while maintaining interoperability).
+We mostly avoid prescribing reresentations to types in what follows, except in cases where it helps intuition.

+Our intention is that once type relations are set in stone, choosing corresponding representations that meet type constraints and optimize for side concerns (like readability or overhead) should be an easier and self-contained task.

 ## THE LEGACY OF IPLD SCHEMA